adamparkosidis/1D-disk-models-around-blackholes/README.md

 ## Description

-There is a detailed analysis and graphs which capture the physics  in the `main.py`, where the user can alter parameters of the system and further explore it behavior.
+There is a detailed analysis and graphs which capture the physics  in the `main.ipynb`, where the user can alter parameters of the system and further explore it behavior.

 ## DISKLAB